wanying03/SG_DAT2/week1/lab/02_command_line.md

 ### Intermediate commands

+'echo'

+prints out something for you

+echo "moo" > moo.txt echo "moo2" >> moo.txt One arrow will overwrite the file Double arrow will just add a new line to the file instead of overwriting it

+for loop

+for ((i=0; i<10; i++)) do echo foo ;done

+Instead of using emacs to open the entire file:

 ##### `head`
 * `head <filename>` prints the **head** (the first 10 lines) of the file
 * `head -n20 <filename>` prints the first 20 lines of the file